datopian/playbook/guide/README.md

 * **Chat** - We use [Slack](https://slack.com/)
 *A networking platform online (or download the app) where we have different rooms for different projects/purposes.*
 *(Based on the transparent policy, we require people to speak publicly in the related group and @ the people you want to talk instead of texting privately, unless it is a personal chat.)*
+* We also use [Gitter](https://gitter.im/) -  this is  used by developers or SM/POs who are working on Datahub.io or Frictionless data.

-* **Voice / Video calls:** Our default tool is  [Appear.in](https://appear.in) - frequently used rooms: https://appear.in/datopian & https://appear.in/artearthtech
+* **Voice / Video calls:** Our default tool is  [Appear.in](https://appear.in) - frequently used room: https://appear.in/datopian

 *An online based tool that lets you have video conversations effortlessly; simply click the link showed on the google calendar and you are in.*

     (Alternatives: [Skype](https://www.skype.com/en/), [Google hangouts](https://hangouts.google.com/))